rtlopez/esp-fc/docs/setup.md

 ### Motors

-No 3D features
+No 3D features, only Quad-X Mixer

 ### Video transmitter

-Not implemented, no replacemnt
+Not yet implemented, work in progess

 ### OSD